-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 Pulling It All Together

-Pulling off a remarketing campaign requires the areas of technology, audiences, messaging, and settings to come together.
+A remarketing strategy involves more than just targeting a group of users.
+It intertwines technology, audiences, messaging, and more.

-Without even one of these areas present, a campaign cannot truly live up to its potential.
+Without even one of these areas, a remarketing campaign may not truly live up to its potential.

+Follow the tips above to ensure your next Google Ads remarketing campaign is set up for success (and don’t forget to monitor performance!)

 More Resources:

-- Remarketing Playbook: 8 Types of Remarketing You Should Be Doing
+- Remarketing Playbook: 8 Types Of Remarketing You Should Be Doing

-- How to Create Amazing Remarketing Funnels: 5 Tips You Need to Know